Battle of Thoppigala

-The Battle of Thoppigala was a battle between the Sri Lanka Army and the Liberation Tigers of Tamil Eelam (LTTE) fought during a period of the first half of 2007 over control of the LTTE-dominated peak of Thoppigala (also known as Baron's Cap), located 40 km northwest of Batticaloa, in eastern Sri Lanka.
+The Battle of Thoppigala took place between the Sri Lankan Army and the Liberation Tigers of Tamil Eelam (LTTE) during the first half of 2007 over control of the LTTE-dominated peak of Thoppigala (also known as Baron's Cap), located 40 km northwest of Batticaloa in eastern Sri Lanka.

 Background

 Thoppigala, also known as Baron's Cap and Kudumbimalai, is a large rock standing at 1753 ft above sea level.
-The rock is surrounded by thick jungle and rocky terrain, and has a number of natural caves.
+The rock is surrounded by thick jungle and rocky terrain and has a number of natural caves.
 When the Indian Peace Keeping Force (IPKF) was active in the country during the period of 1987–1990, they had carried out operations in the Thoppigala area to find LTTE cadres hiding there.
 However, General A.S.
 Kalkat, the then commander of the IPKF, later said that they had made no attempt to capture the area since it had been of no military significance to them.

-During 1993, the Sri Lankan military conducted operations in the East to evict the LTTE from the region.
+During 1993, the Sri Lankan military conducted operations in the east to evict the LTTE from the region.
 Military bases were established in and around Thoppigala during these operations.

 With the start of Eelam War IV, the Sri Lankan military started a campaign to capture the Eastern Province from the LTTE.
-The Sri Lanka Army captured the town of Sampur and surrounding areas on 3 September 2006, followed by the capture of Vakarai on 19 January 2007.
-The Police Special Task Force launched an operation code named "Definite Victory, through which the Sri Lankan military captured several LTTE bases.
+The Sri Lankan Army captured the town of Sampur and surrounding areas on 3 September 2006, followed by the capture of Vakarai on 19 January 2007.
+The Police Special Task Force launched an operation codenamed Definite Victory through which the Sri Lankan military captured several LTTE bases.
 The LTTE was eventually restricted to the Thoppigala area, which had become its last stronghold in the Eastern Province, by 11 April 2007.
 One of the largest LTTE bases in the eastern province was located in the Thoppigala area.